 No open or exposed storage, including junk or abandoned items of personal property, shall be maintained on any lot, no trash or refuse, including leaves, shall be burned in an open incinerator on the lots within the development,

-Garbage must be kept in covered metal containers.
-Trash, tin cans, paper, and similar items must be kept in wire or metalcontainers
+Garbage, glass, cans, paper, and similar recyclable items must be kept in covered metal containers and not placed for pickup until sunset the day before or the morning of scheduled pickup and removed by the evening on the day of pickup. .
+All covered containers shall be kept by the house when not placed for pickup.

+Yard debris, including large limbs, grass clippings, and leaves, shall not be collected and left between adjoining lots.

 Water and Sewer.
 No building shall be erected, maintained or permitted to remain on any lot which is not provided with adequate sewage disposal in accordance with the requirements of any governmental agency having jurisdiction with respect thereto.
 When the water system is available at a point in the street or any easement which abuts or adjoins the lot of a property owner, then said owner shall be required to connect therewith at his own expense.